lococoder1101/angularJS-assignment-github-api/README.md

 # **AngularJS assignment**

-This project is my assignment to implement some GitHub API features using angularJS.
+This project is my assignment to implement some GitHub API features using angularJS for sadad informatic corporation

 # **Getting Started**